 4. About Section

-Use the About section as a summary.
-Support your LinkedIn headline and elaborate on your experience.
+Firstly, use the About section as a summary.
+Support your LinkedIn headline and then elaborate on your experience.
 Talk about your professional mission and motivations.
 Then, consider sharing examples of how you have been successful.
 Be compelling and make visitors feel connected to you.
 Check out examples of great summaries here.

 5. Work History